department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/action-items-discovery/action-items-comparative analysis.md

 This comparative analysis aimed to observe the following:

-- What are the types of action items that people expect to see?
+- What are the types of action items that that sites show?
-- How to sites display action items?
+- How do sites display action items?
 Where do they live in relation to the rest of the content on the page (in navigation, in sections or in a 'hub')?
 - How do sites let/help users resolve action items?
 Is there an action item log?
 - How do sites visually prioritize action items?
 - How do sites determine what is an important action item to a user?